UN, Unamid condemn intercommunal violence in West Darfur

 The AU-UN peacekeepers condemn the violence and stress the importance of “resolving all disputes in a peaceful and amicable manner.

-“While the Mission acknowledges the efforts exerted by the Government to contain the situation, it further calls upon the relevant government authorities to maximize their efforts to establish a protective environment and restore peace and order in and around the greater El Geneina community.
+“While the Mission acknowledges the efforts exerted by the government to contain the situation, it further calls upon the relevant government authorities to maximize their efforts to establish a protective environment and restore peace and order in and around the greater El Geneina community.
 It is a matter of priority to engender an environment which is conducive to the resumption of uninterrupted humanitarian operations, given the dire needs of the affected population for basic services.”

 To ensure the safety and security of UN and Unamid personnel in El Geneina, the Mission relocated a total of 32 UN and NGO personnel to Zalingei, capital of Central Darfur.

-Fighting broke out on Sunday evening allegedly after a young Masalit tribesman killed an Maaliya herder at El Bursa Market in Kerending camp.
+Fighting broke out on Sunday evening allegedly after a young Masalit tribesman killed an Mahameed herder at El Bursa Market in Kerending camp.
 In response the relatives of the victim attacked relatives of the perpetrator and killed two of them, wounded others, and torched the market.
 The attacks continued on Monday.
 A number of the districts of El Geneina were attacked, as well as villages north-east of the city.

 More than 80 people were reportedly killed and at least 190 others were injured.
 At least 80,000 people have been effected.
 8,111 families fled their homes.
 The El Geneina Crisis Committee formed after the violent events accused the West Darfur government of complicity.